nycmeshnet/nycmeshnet.github.io/download/index.md

 * Select the M5-XW factory image you downloaded- you will get a "third-party" warning.
 * Click <update>

 Wait five minutes or more and connect to the router via Wi-Fi.
-It now has the SSID name like "nycmesh 1a2b" and has a random IP of the form 10.x.x.x
+It now has a SSID name like "nycmesh 1a2b" and a random IP of the form 10.x.x.x

 **Upgrades**